Placemaking—the act of making better places and spaces for entire communities—is part science, part art.

 Add our outdoor yoga practice to your healthcare regimen.

-From an economic development standpoint, food trucks are often promoted as a comparatively low-cost business startup opportunity and a transitional business to help food entrepreneurs grow into brick-and-mortar restaurants.
+What’s more motivating to take a lunch break than good food and music in the park?
+Bailey Park Bites & Beats encourages people to get outside for a midday break while supporting local business owners.
+From an economic development standpoint, food trucks are often promoted as a comparatively low-cost business startup opportunity and a transitional business to help food entrepreneurs grow into brick-and-mortar restaurants, while extra gigs help both emerging and established artists grow their following and experience.

-In the Innovation Quarter, we want budding entrepreneurs to know that we are here to help create and support all entrepreneurial cultures—whether you’re a medical professional, techie or foodie!
+In the Innovation Quarter, we want budding entrepreneurs to know that we are here to help create and support all entrepreneurial cultures—whether you’re a medical professional, musician, artist or foodie!

 Plan your lunch hour now.